Improwised/kb.repairrabbit.github.io/content/features/customers.md

 Click on “New”
           (Screenshot)

-Fill all the necessary  information,  then click “ Add ”
+Fill all the necessary  information,  then click “Add”
           (Screenshot)

-By clicking on “ Add ”, you can save the information of New Customer.
+By clicking on “Add”, you can save the information of New Customer.

 * If I have already listed my Clients, How can I add this into Repair Rabbit ?

-Go to << “ Customers ”
+Go to << “Customers”
          (Screenshot)

-Click on “ Click to select a file ” and Choose the file of Customer Data
+Click on “Click to select a file” and Choose the file of Customer Data
        (Screenshot)

-Click on “ Upload file ”
+Click on “Upload file” button
        (Screenshot)

-As you will click on “ Upload file ” , File will be added.
+As you will click on “Upload file” , File will be added.

 * How can I Edit my Existing Customer ?

-Go to << “ Customers ”
+Go to << “Customers”
          (Screenshot)

-Select the customer then click on “ Edit ”
+Select the customer then click on “Edit”
         (Screenshot)

-Edit the desired changes then click on “ Edit ”
+Edit the desired changes then click on “Edit”
         (Screenshot)

-As you’ll click on “ Edit ”, all changes will be saved.
+As you’ll click on “Edit”, all changes will be saved.

 * Do Customer can Access into Repair Rabbit ?
 How can I provide LOGIN Details to Customers ?